 Heart disease refers to the whole spectrum of heart conditions.
 It can include congenital heart defects, arrhythmias, or hardening of the arteries.
 With age, they lead to heart attacks and strokes.
-While we think of them as old age diseases, nothing shines the light on heart disease more than losing a celebrity in their 40s or 50s of heart disease to bring to light how many this impacts.
+While we think of them as old age diseases, nothing shines the light on heart disease more than losing a celebrity in their 40s or 50s of heart disease to bring to light how many these impacts.

 Hypertension – also known as high blood pressure – impacts one in three, with nearly half of those diagnosed being women.
 This is where blood flows through your arteries at a higher pressure level than normal.